-- In an emergency, for example, an accident, provision of first aid, fire or break-in, people do not have to comply with social distancing guidelines if it would be unsafe. - People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards including washing hands.
+- In an emergency, for example, an accident, provision of first aid, fire or break-in, people do not have to comply with social distancing guidelines if it would be unsafe. - People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards, including washing hands.

 Reviewing your incident and emergency procedures to ensure they reflect the social distancing principles as far as possible.
 Considering the security implications of any changes you intend to make to your operations and practices in response to COVID-19, as any revisions may present new or altered security risks which may need mitigations.
+For organisations who conduct physical searches of people, considering how to ensure safety of those conducting searches while maintaining security standards.
 Following government guidance on managing security risks.